Skip to main content

 ADEQ Ambient Air Quality Monitoring

 At a community meeting ADEQ conducted on Dec.
 13, 2023, in partnership with the City of Cottonwood, ADEQ committed to conduct ambient air quality monitoring for particulate matter and heavy metals in the vicinity of MRI’s facility.
-ADEQ set up ambient air quality monitoring equipment at the two locations discussed at the community meeting — the Cottonwood Kids Park and the Veterans of Foreign Wars — and trained local volunteers on how to assist ADEQ with the project.
+ADEQ set up ambient air quality monitoring equipment at the two locations discussed at the community meeting — the Cottonwood Kid’s Park and the Veterans of Foreign Wars (VFW) site.
 Ambient air quality monitoring commenced on Feb.
-15, 2024.
-ADEQ will conduct air quality monitoring as long as it takes to obtain the quality data necessary to provide to the Arizona Department of Health Services (ADHS) for its planned health consultation.
-Data collected when MRI is not operating will represent background concentrations, and serve as a baseline to compare with ambient air quality monitoring data that ADEQ will collect when the facility is operating.
-Air monitoring is expected to continue through May.
-A summary monitoring report will be made available by the end of the summer once all data collection is complete and results are received from the lab.
+15, 2024 and ended on June 9, 2024.

 ADEQ Preliminary Investigation (PI)

-The PI is focused on potential impacts to soil and groundwater associated with the slag pile located at the MRI facility and the former smelter operations in the surrounding area.
+The PI focused on potential impacts to soil and groundwater associated with the slag pile located at the MRI facility and the former smelter operations in the surrounding area.
 In addition to reviewing available historical reports and environmental data regarding operations and activities in the area of the MRI facility, the PI includes collecting soil and groundwater samples in the field for laboratory testing.
-During March and April, ADEQ collected and tested soil and groundwater samples from properties and wells that allowed ADEQ access to conduct sampling.
-ADEQ is assessing this environmental data to determine if additional sampling is necessary to complete the PI.
-ADEQ anticipates that the PI, including data evaluation, will be completed by August 2024, and the final report could be made available by late summer 2024.
-Following completion of the PI, ADEQ will determine what, if any, additional action may be warranted.
-ADEQ will share all data collected for the PI with ADHS and publish the final PI report (including all data) on this webpage.
+During March and April 2024, ADEQ collected and tested soil and groundwater samples from properties and wells that allowed ADEQ access to conduct sampling.